Disney Princess Enchanted Tales: Follow Your Dreams: Songs

-Production
+Production and cancelled series

 This film was originally intended to be the first of a series of spinoffs "in which short stories about the various princesses from the Disney canon were paired according to some thematic overlap".
-Originally, the first film in the series, was to be titled A Kingdom of Kindness and feature a completely different Aurora story as well as a story about Belle from Beauty and the Beast rather than Jasmine.
+Originally, the first film in the series was to be titled A Kingdom of Kindness and feature a completely different Aurora story as well as a story about Belle from Beauty and the Beast rather than Jasmine.
 Trailers were released for this installment on various Disney DVDs, but it was never released.
+A music video featuring the song "You'll Never Lose This Love" sung by Belle, originally planned for A Kingdom of Kindness, was included as a bonus feature on the Follow Your Dreams DVD.
 The second film in the series, referred to simply as Disney Princess Enchanted Tales in previews on various Disney Princess related DVDs, was originally scheduled for a 2008 release.
 It was to have a new Cinderella story as well as a new Mulan story.
 It too was never released, due to poor sales of Follow Your Dreams.

-The fan blog Antagony & Ecstasy speculates that this specific project was the catalyst for newly appointed Chief Creative Officer for Disney animated projects John Lasseter shutting down and halting all Disneytoon Studios sequel projects that weren't too far into production.
+The fan blog Antagony & Ecstasy speculates that this specific project was the catalyst for newly appointed Chief Creative Officer for Disney animated projects John Lasseter shutting down all DisneyToon Studios sequel projects that weren't too far into production.